ALERT: We are experiencing difficulties receiving phone calls from certain service providers at this time.

 Milwaukee Public Schools is dedicated to identifying, locating and evaluating student with suspected special education needs from the ages of 3-21.
 Eligible students with disabilities will be provided with a free and appropriate public education consistent with the Individual with Disabilities Education Act (IDEA).

-The Speech and Language Disabilities Program serves approximately 6,000 student in public, private and parochial schools within the corporate boundaries of the district.
-Spoken communication is the foundation for reading, writing and all human interaction.
-Speech-Language Pathologists emphasize the delivery of collaborative, curriculum-aligned services to all students to help them develop competency in listening, speaking, reading and writing.
+The Speech and Language Disabilities Program serves approximately 6,000 students in public, private, and parochial schools within the corporate boundaries of the district.
+Spoken communication is the foundation for reading, writing, and all human interaction.
+Speech-language pathologists emphasize the delivery of collaborative, curriculum-aligned services to all students to help them develop competency in listening, speaking, reading, and writing.

-In MPS, there are three types of elementary program models for world languages: foreign languages in the classroom, full immersion and partial immersion.
+In MPS, there are three types of elementary program models for world languages: foreign language in the elementary schools (FLES), full immersion, and partial immersion.

 Milwaukee Public Schools